inspiredminds/contao-address-verification/README.md

 This module handles the actual address verification process and show the form as well as the subsequent content in the front end.
 It provides the following settings:

 * __Address groups:__ addresses are grouped in the back end, similar to news archives for example.
 Select the address groups against which the entered address should be verified against.
-* __Include country:__ includes the country in the output of the front end form and includes is also for the verification process itself.
+* __Include country:__ includes the country in the output of the front end form and includes it also for the verification process itself.
 * __Nodes:__ content to be shown for either a verified address or an unverified address.
 * __Redirect page:__ redirects to the defined page directly, instead of showing the nodes based content.